python-intelhex/intelhex/Readme.txt

 	0 if all OK

-Stand-alone script ``intelhex.py``
+Stand-alone script ``hex2bin.py``
 **********************************
-You can use intelhex.py as stand-alone hex-to-bin convertor.
+You can use hex2bin.py as handy hex-to-bin convertor.
+This script is just frontend for `Function hex2bin`_ described above.
 ::

         Usage:
-	    python intelhex.py [options] file.hex [out.bin]
+            python hex2bin.py [options] INFILE [OUTFILE]

         Arguments:
-	    file.hex		    name of hex file to processing. out.bin		    name of output file.
+            INFILE      name of hex file for processing.
-				    If omitted then output write to file.bin.
+            OUTFILE     name of output file.
+If omitted then output will be writing to stdout.

 	Options:
 	    -h, --help		    this help message.